tducasse/go-instabot/README.md

         }
     },
-    "limits" : {                            // this sets when the script will choose to do something "like" : {                          // the script will like a picture only if :
+    "limits" : {                            // this sets when the script will choose to do something "maxRetry" : 2                      // OPTIONAL: Maximum number of times th script will go through the same tag "like" : {                          // the script will like a picture only if :
             "min" : 0,                      //      - the user has more than 0 followers
             "max" : 10000                   //      - the user has less than 10000 followers